 The online marketing services market is relatively new and rapidly evolving, and it uses different measurements than traditional media to gauge its effectiveness.
 Some of our current or potential clients have little or no experience using the Internet for advertising and marketing purposes and have allocated only limited portions of their advertising and marketing budgets to the Internet.
 The adoption of Internet advertising, particularly by those entities that have historically relied upon traditional media for advertising, requires the acceptance of a new way of conducting business, exchanging information and evaluating new advertising and marketing technologies and services.
-In particular, we are dependent on our clients' adoption of new metrics to measure the success of online marketing campaigns.
-We may also experience resistance from traditional advertising agencies who may be advising our clients.
-We cannot assure you that the market for online marketing services will continue to grow.
+In particular, we are dependent on our clients' adoption of new metrics to measure the success of online marketing services will continue to grow.
 If the market for online marketing services fails to continue to develop or develops more slowly than we anticipate, our ability to grow our business may be limited and our revenue may decrease.